Jumadi: History

 The myths pertaining to Jumadi are oral in nature and are recorded in distinctive Tulu folk songs called paddanas.

 The paddanas record the various adventures and legends of the deity.
-They also record the various forms and names of the deity such as Kanteri Jumadi (Jumadi worshipped by the Bunt feudal lords, Kantanna Adhikari and Devu Poonja), Marlu Jumadi (the wild form of the princely Jumadi), and Sarala Jumadi (Jumadi worshipped by a thousand households).
+They also record the various forms and names of the deity such as Kanteri Jumadi (Jumadi worshipped by the Bunt feudal lords, Kantanna Adhikari and Devu Poonja), Marlu Jumadi (the wild form of the princely Jumadi), and Sarala Jumadi (Jumadi worshipped by a thousand households),Paddeyi Jumadi in Kumble seeme,Pancha jumadi for Tulu Brahmins.

+In Kasaragod and Kumble region Jumadi has a large Boar muga with erupted Teeth(damshtra) with earings of naga with human praying and an elephant on the either ears. paccording to the pardhanas this is the moola roopa of her with weapon like trishula with sheild,sword,chamara and ghante.